All Episodes

 This is a disgraceful abuse of power by Mueller.

-It is a disgraceful of abuse of supervisory authority by Rosenstein, who has stopped nothing in this idiotic investigation.
+It is a disgraceful abuse of supervisory authority by Rosenstein, who has stopped nothing in this idiotic investigation.

 Rosenstein is a fool, an absolute fool, but he's worse than that.

-to force a confrontation in the courts so that he, Rod Rosenstein, can stand up just like James Comey did in that idiotic July 5th, 2016 news conference and claim that the only thing he, Rod Rosenstein cares about is the rule of law.
+to force a confrontation in the courts so that he, Rod Rosenstein, can stand up just like James Comey did in that idiotic July 5th, 2016 news conference and claim that the only thing he, Rod Rosenstein, cares about is the rule of law.

 Nothing could be farther from the truth.